TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

 ### Create a changelog

 - finalize the draft changelog [kept on GitHub](https://github.com/TeamNewPipe/NewPipe/releases), in case there are still some things to fill in
-    - remove temporary instructions and numbers before `-`, that keep track in which order the PRs were merged, but which is useful information only for blogpost writers
+    - remove the temporary instructions, and the numbers before `-` which keep track of the order in which the PRs were merged, as that info is useful only for the blog post writers
     - before removing that information, you may want to send the original changelog to the blogpost writers
 - create a new English changelog in the [`fastlane/metadata/android/en-US/changelogs/`](https://github.com/TeamNewPipe/NewPipe/blob/dev/fastlane/metadata/android/en-US/changelogs/) folder
-- the file should be named `NEW_VERSION_CODE.txt`, using the new version code found in [Preliminary steps](#preliminary-steps)
+- the file should be named `NEW_VERSION_CODE.txt`, using the new version code found in the [Preliminary steps](#preliminary-steps)
 - the file should have this structure (sections with no points can be removed):
     ```
     New